-We compared the costs of ToT and ToR.
-ToR wins over ToT only when the number n of input parameters is large enough.
+We compared the costs of ToT and ToR in the classical context where the state equation is implicit.
+ToR wins over ToT only when the number n of input parameters is large enough An earlier result [44] claims that ToT preferable for any n.
+We showed in [19] that this earlier result comes from an oversimplification in the evaluation of the cost of the algorithms.
 We propose an approximation for the threshold value of n.
-Further research is required to fully compare RoT with ToR.
+Moreover, we analyzed and demonstrated the numerical equivalence and computational cost of the RoT with ToR.

-The ToR approach raises technical questions related to the choice of TAPENADE to store intermediate values on a dynamic stach.
-We are investigating extensions to TAPENADE, to efficiently handle tangent differentiation of the stack primitives present in the reverse differentiated codes.
+The ToR approach raises technical questions related to the choice of TAPENADE to store intermediate values on a dynamic stack.
+We have provided extensions to TAPENADE, to efficiently handle tangent differentiation of the stack primitives present in the reverse differentiated codes.